LEGAL

 • (c) Any ancillary documentation not expressly incorporated herein

-• (a) The version of this MSA in force at the time of dispute commencement shall prevail
+• (a) The version of this MSA that was in force at the time the relevant Services were performed shall govern any dispute arising from those Services.

 • (a) Accrued rights or liabilities existing at the Effective Date